You’ve Been Using the Wrong Amount of Coffee Grounds Your Whole Life! This Ground-Breaking Ratio Will Save You Hundreds.

 The best grind size for pour-over?

 It’s usually medium-coarse kind of like a kosher salt texture.
-This makes sure extraction’s optimal by allowing even flow while brewing so flavours get balanced just right.
+This makes sure extraction’s optimal by allowing even flow while brewing so flavors get balanced just right.

 Why Medium-Coarse?